-- 56% of teens involved in fatal drinking and driving accidents were not wearing a seatbelt at the time of the collision.
+- 56 percent of teens involved in fatal drinking and driving accidents were not wearing a seatbelt at the time of the collision.

-- 24% of teens admit to being a passenger of a teen driver who had been drinking.
+- 30 percent of teens admit to being a passenger of a teen driver who had been drinking.

-- 8% of teen admit to driving after drinking.
+- 10 percent of teens admit to driving after drinking.

-In North Carolina, as it is in most states, the legal drinking age is 21.
-The state also has a zero tolerance on underage drinkers, meaning that if a teen driver is found to have any blood alcohol content in their system, then the driver will face immediate charges.
+In North Carolina, as in all states, the legal drinking age is 21.
+North Carolina also has zero tolerance for underage drinkers.
+This means that if a teen driver has any blood alcohol content in their system, then the driver will face immediate charges.
 By contrast, those over 21 may face drunk driving charges if they have a BAC over 0.08 percent.

-Furthermore if you are under 21 years of age and are caught doing any of the following, it will result in license suspension of between 30 days and 1 year.
+Furthermore, those under 21 years of age may face license suspension of between 30 days and 1 year for: